Biocompatibility evaluation of respiratory gas pathways in healthcare applications

 This second part of standard 18562 focuses on particle emissions from respiratory medical devices used in healthcare applications.
 It sets out the various methodologies for quantifying the levels of particles released by the tested device.
 It includes acceptable concentration limits for particles based on their diameter.

-The third part of standard 18562 describes the test method for the evaluation of VOCs emissions from respiratory medical devices.
-To do this, the device is subjected to tests which result in gas sampling using the method described in ISO 16000.
+The third part of standard 18562 describes the test method for the evaluation of VOSs emissions from respiratory medical devices.
+To do this, the device is subjected to tests which result in gas sampling using the method described in ISO 16000 and ISO 16000-3.
 Calculations are then needed to quantify the dose of VOCs received by the patient through the respiratory medical device.
 These calculations differ according to 3 criteria set out in the first part of ISO 18562 :

 Duration of use of the respiratory medical device

 It has a direct impact on calculations.
-The longer the duration of use, the higher the exposure to VOCs.
-There are three different durations :
+The longer the duration of use, the higher the exposure to VOSs.

 Patient weight

-The patient's build, and more specifically his or her weight, will influence calculations of the VOC dose received.
-We therefore consider 4 types of patient :
+The patient's build, and more specifically his or her weight, will influence calculations of the VOS dose received.

 The volume of air breathed by the patient

-This air volume logically modifies the dose of VOCs the patient receives: the more air the patient breathes, the higher the amount of VOCs he or she is exposed to.
-Daily air volumes have been defined for each type of patient as follows :
+This air volume logically modifies the dose of VOSs the patient receives: the more air the patient breathes, the higher the amount of VOSs he or she is exposed to.
+Daily air volumes have been defined for each type of patient.

 In 2017, the European Union published a regulation in its Official Journal making these tests mandatory as part of the development of a new risky respiratory medical device.
 It regularly updates this regulation, with the latest modifications dating back to March 2023.